vaughnmuirhead/servopi/readme.md

 ## Working on integration with Google Assistant for Google Home voice command control

+Demo video of this in action is here: <https://youtube.com/shorts/o_Ayq-hIMuc>

+- Note: This Google Home integration is a work in progress and basically hacked to work from the Google codelabs smarthome-washer code example.
+This works now but requires some major cleanup and secure implemenation.

 This make it more complicated but quite a bot cooler.
 Will try to make sure the simple version still works as well.

 - In order to install the needed Google Firebase packages, I found I needed to increase the swap memory size on my raspberry pi as I am using the zero for this project